-Northern Lights: The way Lyra describes how it feels when an attacker touches her daemon, she could very well be describing a rape:
+The Golden Compass: The way Lyra describes how it feels when an attacker touches her daemon, she could very well be describing a rape:

 "It was as if an alien hand had reached right inside where no hand had a right to be, and wrenched at something deep and precious.
 She felt faint, sick, dizzy, disgusted, limp with shock. ...
 It wasn't allowed.
 Not supposed to touch.
 Wrong..."

 To further exemplify this comparison, her lover Will does the same thing on purpose.
 Only this time, she enjoys it.
 Context is everything.

 The Mule in Asimov'sFoundation series has this ability, and ruthlessly uses it on the poor Second Foundation decoy who ends up completely brain-dead by the end of it.
 In one scene, he muses on how he could use his mind-controlling abilities for physical conquest, which wouldn't count as rape since the subject would genuinely feel nothing but complete love and devotion to him — but doesn't, because... he didn't choose his nickname due to his stubbornness or physical strength...

 The Sword of Shannara from the eponymous novel, shows the person the absolute truth, stripped of any sort of perspective—every little lie one has ever told oneself or another is stripped away.
 It is the only weapon that can harm the Big Bad as he is keeping himself alive through sheer effort of will and self delusion.